Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 **Examples**: SonarQube, Coverity, Veracode.

+### Dynamic Analysis Tools

+Dynamic analysis tools evaluate the code while it is running.
+These tools are particularly useful for identifying runtime issues and security vulnerabilities.

+**Examples**: New Relic, Iroh.js, Smartbear.

+### Dependency Check Tools

+Dependency check tools analyze the libraries and frameworks the application depends on, identifying known vulnerabilities in these components.

+**Examples**: Dependabot, OWASP Dependency-Check.

+### Performance Profiling Tools

+Performance profiling tools help identify bottlenecks in the application that may affect its speed and responsiveness.

+**Examples**: Datadog, Prefix, Orbit Profiler.

+### Security Analysis Tools

+Security analysis tools specifically focus on identifying security vulnerabilities.

+**Examples**: Codacy, Snyk, Semgrep.

 **What are the best tools for code audit?** It depends on your specific project and the technologies used.
 Choose the ones that best suit your needs for a smooth and successful audit and remember that we’re always here to help.

 {{< ctabutton url="https://anadea.info/contacts" >}}Get a consultation{{< /ctabutton >}}